 Our Analysis and Test Results

 When compared to, say, the Blundstone Thermals, this boot is very tall, coming up six inches or so above the ankle.
 This design is great for keeping snow out but means that it is prone to rubbing on the front of your shin.
-That said, the boot's upper portion is flexible, with medium flex.
+That said, the boot's upper portion is flexible, with a medium flex.
 As a result, the high shaft isn't as annoying as some other models.
 All in all, there is little to complain about with this boot.
 It's easy for us to recommend it to you as one of our favorite winter boots.

-After extensive testing in cold and snowy environments, we can decidedly say that this boot is one of the warmest in our test.
-We are impressed at how cozy, and snug these boots are when properly fitted.
-(If you buy your normal size, a tight fit may lead to cold toes).
+After extensive testing in cold and snowy environments, we can decidedly say that this boot provides a high level of warmth.
+We are impressed at how comfortable, and snug these boots are when properly fitted.
+Their warm is a function of the 400g of Primaloft Eco insulation which is rated to -40 degrees.